ErikEkstedt/jekyll-now/_drafts/misc/2019-12-11-Visualize-Representation-Space.md

 We could do it on all our data (training, validation and test set) or perhaps on the validation/test set.

-Posit that we do this, then we have the capability to compare multiple videos with the knowledge that the projected Z space is the same.
+Posit that we do this, then we have the capakkkkkbility to compare multiple videos with the knowledge that the projected Z space is the same.
 A better approach could be to ask certain questions regarding this space.
 We could, for example, visualize the entire dataset, focus on some cluster (if present), then look at what moments in the conversations they correspond to.
 Do we se cluster for